 Self-hosted option.
 A self-hosted n8n instance on a $10/month server handles thousands of workflow executions with no usage-based costs.
 For high-volume automations, this makes the economics dramatically better than any cloud-based alternative.

-Let's say you're running 20 workflows that each touch Salesforce, SharePoint, and a custom API.
+Consider 20 workflows that each touch Salesforce, SharePoint, and a custom API.

-In n8n Cloud, those same 20 workflows cost $50/month on the Starter plan (up to 10,000 executions), with no distinction between "standard" and "premium" connectors.
+In n8n Cloud, those same 20 workflows cost $50/month on the Starter plan (up to 10,000 executions), with no distinction between standard and premium connectors.
 Salesforce and a custom API cost the same as sending an email.

-Self-hosted n8n: approximately $10-15/month for the server.
-That's it.
+Self-hosted n8n: approximately $10 to $15 per month for the server.
+That is it.

-Ask these questions:
+Ask these questions before choosing:

 Found this useful?